Howard University School of Law: Ties to the civil rights movement

 Howard University School of Law has significant ties to the civil rights movement.
 Former HUSL Dean Charles Hamilton Houston's work for the NAACP earned him the title of "The Man Who Killed Jim Crow."
 Thurgood Marshall, a 1933 graduate of Howard Law, successfully argued the landmark Brown v.
 Board of Education case before the U.S. Supreme Court and in 1967 became the first African-American Supreme Court Justice.
 In 1950, Howard law graduate Pauli Murray published States' Laws on Race and Color, an examination and critique of state segregation laws throughout the nation.
 Thurgood Marshall called the book the "bible" of the civil rights movement.
 In 1952 and again in 1953, two HUSL professors, James Nabrit Jr. and George E. C. Hayes, successfully argued the landmark Supreme Court case Bolling v.
 Sharpe, a companion case to Brown v.
 Board of Education.

 Academics

 Curriculum

-First year students at Howard Law are required to take courses on civil procedure; constitutional law; contracts; criminal law; legislative regulations; legal reasoning, research and writing; real property; and torts.
+First year students at Howard Law are required to take courses on civil procedure; constitutional law; contracts; criminal law; legislation and regulation; legal reasoning, research, and writing; real property; and torts.
 Students must also take courses on evidence and professional responsibility and fulfill the school's scholarly writing requirement.

-The school offers more than 90 courses beyond the first year curriculum.
+The school offered 126 courses beyond the first year curriculum in the 2021-22 academic year.